aman4720/Superset/index.md

 **2. Task requirement**

-To run the superset with a podman.
+To install the superset with a podman.

 **Definition of Superset**